 Australia and England were the first to gain full member status, in 1877, followed by South Africa in 1889, West Indies in 1928, New Zealand in 1930, India in 1932, Pakistan in 1952, Srilanka in 1981, Zimbabwe in 1992, and Bangladesh in 2000.
 2017 is now the landmark year for Afghanistan and Ireland as cricketing nations, with their becoming full members from having previously been ICC’s associate members.

-The criteria for becoming an ICC full member is as follows: A country must have a concrete first-class infrastructure in place, with three or four-day domestic matches being played regularly.
-In addition, a country must have a sufficiently large pool of players at the domestic level capable of performing at the highest or international level of cricket.
+The criteria for becoming an ICC full member is that a country must have a concrete first-class infrastructure in place, with three or four-day domestic matches being played regularly.
+In addition, a country must have a sufficiently large pool of players at the domestic level capable of performing at the international level.